 Specifying a Switching VAR in EViews

-To estimate a switching VAR model, open the VAR estimation dialog and select Switching VAR from the VAR type dropdown menu.
+To estimate a switching VAR model, open the VAR estimation dialog and select from the dropdown menu.
 The dialog changes to show the settings for switching VARs:

 There are two tabs in this dialog.
 The first tab is used for basic specification of your switching regression.
 The second tab contains options for modifying selected features of the specification and for controlling computational aspects of the estimation.